SylvainTran/cart351_api_presentation/README.md

     Set Tutorials:
-    Basic Use Get Video Capture to Change Canvas Elements - Done - Passing Basic Use Get Audio Capture to create Patterns in Color or Animation - Not started\
-    Manipulation in Canvas (Filtering) - Done - Passing Dynamic Manipulation in Canvas (user mouse events) - Not started WebRTC connectivity with one's canvas to remote peer canvas (collab art?)- Not started\
+    Basic Use Get Video Capture to Change Canvas Elements - Done - Passing Basic Use Get Audio Capture to create Patterns in Color or Animation - Not started Manipulation in Canvas (Filtering) - Done - Passing Dynamic Manipulation in Canvas (user mouse events) - Not started ~~ WebRTC connectivity with one's canvas to remote peer canvas (collab art?)- Not started\~~

     Constraints Configuration Tutorial:
     Basic Constraints - Not Started

-    Helper Methods:

     STRETCH GOALS: